Jaxer159/android_device_xiaomi_olive/README.md

   Device tree for Xiaomi Redmi 8 Series (olives)
   ==============

-  The Xiaomi Redmi 8 (codenamed "Olive") is an budget smartphone from Xiaomi.
+  The Xiaomi Redmi 8 (codenamed "olive") is an budget smartphone from Xiaomi.

   It was announced and released in October 2019.